-Omayra Sánchez Omayra Sánchez Garzón (August 28, 1972 – November 16, 1985) was a Colombian girl killed in Armero, Tolima, by the 1985 eruption of the Nevado del Ruiz volcano when she was 13 years old.
-Volcanic debris mixed with ice to form massive lahars (volcanically induced mudslides, landslides, and debris flows) that rushed into the river valleys below the mountain, killing nearly 23,000 people and destroying Armero and 13 other villages.
-After a lahar demolished her home, Sánchez became pinned beneath the debris of her house, where she remained trapped in water for three days.
+Omayra Sánchez Omayra Sánchez Garzón (August 28, 1972 – November 16, 1985) was a 13-year-old Colombian girl killed in Armero, Tolima, by the 1985 eruption of the Nevado del Ruiz volcano.
+Volcanic debris mixed with ice to form massive lahars (volcanically induced mudflows, landslides, and debris flows) that rushed into the river valleys below the mountain, killing nearly 23,000 people and destroying Armero and 13 other villages.
+After a lahar demolished her home, Sánchez was pinned beneath the debris of her house, where she remained trapped in water for three days.
 Her plight was documented as she descended from calmness into agony.
 Her courage and dignity touched journalists and relief workers, who put great efforts into comforting her.
 After 60 hours of struggling, she died, likely as a result of either gangrene or hypothermia.